aridjayarecipes/cutesrecipes.web.app/content/post/2596-easiest-way-to-prepare-favorite-kris-sauerkraut-hot-dogs-and-amp-potatoes.md

 <!--inarticleads2-->

-##### Steps to make Kris’ sauerkraut hot dogs & potatoes:
+##### Steps to make Kris’ sauerkraut hot dogs &amp; potatoes:

 1. Peel and cut potato like for potato salad.
 Par boil them.
 Want them done but not mushy.
 Rinse under cold water.
 You want to stop the cooking process.
 1. In a large pan sauté onion in 1/2 stick of butter.
 Then add sauerkraut to it with 2 sticks of butter.
-A lot of pepper & garlic powder.
-Cover & cook on medium heat.
+A lot of pepper &amp; garlic powder.
+Cover &amp; cook on medium heat.
 Flip it.
 1. Cook hot dogs in a separate pan and toast very well.
-1. Add dogs & potatoes to sauerkraut
+1. Add dogs &amp; potatoes to sauerkraut

 Entrée: wagyu beef hot dogs, quail eggs, watermelon radishes, canned chili.
 Dessert: corn dogs, coffee toffee, chocolate-covered jalapeños, deep-fried cookie dough.
 Combine all ingredients in a saucepan; cook on low heat until heated through.
 A delicious Pennsylvania Dutch recipe for Sauerkraut and Hot Dogs.
 Of course, you can always substitute Brats in the Sauerkraut.

-So that's going to wrap this up with this special food kris’ sauerkraut hot dogs & potatoes recipe.
+So that's going to wrap this up with this special food kris’ sauerkraut hot dogs &amp; potatoes recipe.
 Thank you very much for your time.
 I am confident that you will make this at home.
 There's gonna be more interesting food in home recipes coming up.
 Remember to save this page on your browser, and share it to your family, colleague and friends.
 Thanks again for reading.
 Go on get cooking!